Chronic Fatigue Syndrome: My Journey to Wellness

 CFS, so misunderstood, so under-supported and so stigmatised.
-In the 1980s it earned the flippant label of 'Yuppie Flu' in the media and sufferers were often treated with scepticism or regarded as 'malingerers'.
+In the 1980s it earned the flippant label of 'Yuppie Flu' in the media and sufferers were often treated with scepticism or regarded as malingerers.
 CFS is a very debilitating and complex illness that affects multiple systems of the body.
 Sufferers present with a combination of very wide-spread symptoms.
-Typically, CFS is an illness that at best takes many years to recover from but at worst leaves many sufferers home-, bed- or wheelchair-bound.
-Because the symptom patterns are so individual and widespread and because there are currently no diagnostic laboratory tests, getting a diagnosis can be very challenging and take many years.
+Typically, CFS is an illness that at best takes many years to recover from but, at worst, leaves many sufferers home-, bed- or wheelchair-bound.
+Because the symptom patterns are so individual and widespread and because there are currently no diagnostic laboratory tests, getting a diagnosis can be very challenging and take far too long.

 In some cases a diagnosis is never obtained.
 As can often be the case for those suffering with chronic exhaustive conditions standard blood test results come back mostly normal, as did mine – and so I was told there was nothing wrong with me.
 Apparently my presenting symptoms: a) no longer existed; b) were not genuine; or c) were too baffling!